rayxuan2000/GPT-and-LLM/README.md

 - LayerNorm and BatchNorm: Horizontal and Vertical difference, to put it simply

+## About LoRA (Low-rank Adaption)

+- Pre-trained models have a very few intrinsic dimenison (described almost accurately by fewer dimensions).
+Inspired by this, the author in the original paper hypothesize the updates to the weights also have a low “intrinsic rank” during adaptation.
+- For delta weight matrix, do matrix decomposition to save memory (use less information to do the same thing).

 ## Current status of LLM tuning
 <img src="picture/7.png" alt="Head" width="300">